ExCL-Docs/excl-user-docs/quick-start-guides/apptainer.md

     - `%setup` is a scriplet which runs outside the container and can modify the host.
 Use `${APPTAINER_ROOTFS}` to access the files in the Apptainer image.
     - Environment variables defined in `%environment` are available only after the build, so if you need access to them for the build, define them in the `%post` section.
 - To use `--fakeroot` you must first have fakeroot configured for that user.
 This can be done with the command `sudo apptainer config fakeroot --add <user>`.
 See [User Namespaces & Fakeroot](https://apptainer.org/docs/admin/main/user_namespace.html)
+- To use X11 applications in Apptainer with over [ThinLinc](ThinLinc.md), you need to bind `/var/opt/thinlinc` with `--bind /var/opt/thinlinc` since that is where the user’s XAuthority file is stored.

 ## NFS Limitations